FEATURED CREDIT CARDS

 • 3% cash back on drugstore purchases.

-• Solid Welcome Bonus: A typical welcome bonus allows new cardmembers to earn a substantial cash back bonus after meeting a spending requirement in the first three months.
+• Welcome Bonus: New cardmembers typically earn a substantial cash back bonus after meeting a minimum spending requirement in the first three months.

-• Introductory APR: The card often includes a 0% introductory APR period for purchases and balance transfers, making it useful for managing new expenses or consolidating existing debt.
+• Introductory APR: Often includes 0% APR for purchases and balance transfers, helpful for managing new expenses or consolidating debt.

-• Foreign Transaction Fee: A 3% foreign transaction fee applies to all purchases made outside the U.S.
+• Foreign Transaction Fee: 3% fee on purchases made outside the U.S.

-• If Denied: If your application is denied, it is sometimes possible to successfully appeal the decision by calling the Chase reconsideration line.
+• If Denied: You can sometimes appeal via the Chase reconsideration line.

 The Chase Freedom Unlimited® is an excellent card for the everyday spender who wants a simple, flat-rate cash back card without tracking bonus categories or paying an annual fee.
 The 1.5% base rate is very competitive.